Lanreath/Inventory-Management-System/Developer Guide.md

 The `CustomerDAO`, `ProductDAO`, `PartDAO`, and `TransferDAO` classes are used to handle CRUD operations for each data model mentioned above.
 They use the `CRUDUtil` class to connect to the SQLite database and execute queries.
 They are responsible for reading and writing data to the SQLite database.

 Each data access object contains a list of the corresponding data model.
 The list is used to store the data retrieved from the SQLite database.
 The list is also used to store the data retrieved from the Oracle database during data synchronization.
-The getter methods allow the `Logic` class to pass filtered data to the UI.
+The list is then used to update the SQLite database during data synchronization.

+These data object objects are mostly utilised by the management classes to handle user operations.
+They are also used in the data synchronization and export processes.

 #### Filters